 VarCoPP is now also part of ORVAL, a newly published web-platform for the exploration of potential oligogenic disease signatures.
 ORVAL incorporates automated pre-filtering options for your VCF, variant combination pathogenicity predictions, predicted pathogenic gene networks and several PPI, pathway and prediction annotations.
 Explore it here: https://orval.ibsquare.be/

 VarCoPP predicts the potential pathogenicity of variant combinations in gene pairs.

 It is based on digenic data present in DIDA and it was trained against variants from the 1000 Genomes Project.

 VarCoPP consists of an ensemble of 500 individual Random Forest predictors.

 A variant combination can be either predicted as disease-causing (i.e. candidate or probably pathogenic) or neutral (i.e. probably neutral).

-At the moment, VarCoPP can be applied for Single Nucleotide Variants (SNVs) and small insertions/deletions from a single individual using the genome version GRCh37/hg19.
+VarCoPP can be applied for Single Nucleotide Variants (SNVs) and small insertions/deletions from a single individual using the genome version GRCh37/hg19.
 It is highly recommended to perform beforehand an initial variant filtering procedure and generally restrict the analysis to variants from up to 150 genes.

+For more information about the method and its usage, you can consult our About page.
 VarCoPP was developed in the Interuniversity Institute of Bioinformatics in Brussels, under the collaboration of Université libre de Bruxelles and Vrije Universiteit Brussel.

 Submit your variantsYou can either insert each variant manually with the six column boxes, or copy-paste a complete variant list directly in the white box (one variant at each line with tab or space delimited columns), or upload a VCF file.
-Please make sure that you also update the gender information (if available).
-Further information on how to upload your data is provided in the About page.